-u power, be sure to connect it to a power source.
+The i.LINK port on your computer does not supply power to an external device.
+If the external device requires external power, be sure to connect it to a power source.
 The i.LINK port supports transfer rates up to 400 Mbps.
-However, the actual transfer rate depends on the transfer rate of the external device.
+However, the actual transfer rate depends on the transfer rate o the external device.
 The optional i.LINK cables may not be available in some countries or areas.
 An i.LINK connection with other compatible devices is not fully guaranteed.
 The i.LINK connection may not be available depending on the software applications, operating system, and i.LINK-compatible devices you use.
 See the manual that came with your software for more information.
 Check the working conditions and operating system compatibility of i.LINK-compatible PC peripherals (for example, an